top of page

 Jez brings 25 years experience working in leadership and management roles for multi-national engineering firms.
 A career break led to a year leading a local charitable social enterprise, before working 5 years as a Business Manager in a local school.
 He still provides consultancy in school resource management.

 Jez volunteers at Citizens Advice, Bilborough food bank and in maths tutoring at a local school.
-He lives in Beeston and worships at St Barnabas in Lenton Abbey.
+He lives in Beeston and worships at St Barnabas in Lenton Abbey and is a talented musician.

 trustee recruitment